blakesmith/piezo/README.md

 ## What is it?

 In its simplest form, Piezo is a simple tool to schedule repeating http requests.
-It provides a simple http api to schedule recurring requests.
+It provides a simple http api to schedule and unschedule recurring requests.

 Some things I use it for: